 Now that you better understand steak temperatures, we want to look at a slightly more advanced method: reverse-sear steak cooking.

 Reverse searing has become very popular, and for good reason.
 This works by cooking your steak temp at a much lower heat.
-You cook at a much lower temperature and then give it a quick sear at the high heat suggested for that particular steak temp once the steak has been cooked throughout.
+You cook at a much lower temperature and then give it a quick sear at the high heat suggested for that particular steak temp once it has been cooked.
 To reverse sear, you begin by:

-3. Once the steaks reach around 110-115°F – this can take a lot of time, depending on how thick your cut of meat is;
+- Once the steaks reach around 110°F-115°F – this can take a lot of time, depending on how thick your cut of meat is;

 This should leave you with a very different kind of steak.
 It can drastically change the taste, flavor, and texture of the meat.
 We recommend that anyone who has used our steak temperatures guidance try this out: the results can be pretty spectacular.
 Good luck, and enjoy your steak being perfectly cooked to your desired steak done temp from now!